Written by Ada’s Medical Knowledge Team

-Dengue fever is transmitted by the bite of a mosquito and usually causes flu-like symptoms such as fever, pain in the muscles and general weakness.
+Dengue fever is transmitted by the bite of a mosquito (typically the Aedes aegypti) and usually causes flu-like symptoms such as fever, pain in the muscles and general weakness.

 Dengue fever is in the majority of cases self-limiting, meaning it will be dealt with by the body’s immune system and disappear naturally.
 There is no specific treatment for cases of mild dengue fever besides supporting the body with rest and plenty of fluids.
 In severe cases, treatment will be more intensive, with a stay in hospital likely.